STATISTICS from CTO Weather Centre - February, 2026

 White Juan - February 17 @ 00:00

-On this day in 2004, a nor'easter formed in the Atlantic Ocean, going on to strike the Maritimes with 50 to 100 centimetres of snow.
+On this day in 2004, a nor'easter formed in the Atlantic Ocean, going on to strike the Maritimes with intense winds and 50 to 100 centimetres of snow.

 Operation Hailstone - February 17 @ 00:00